SamirHendawy/Medical-Insurance-Cost/README.md

 > - Random Forest Algorithm.
 > - **I will choose a Random Forest model to complete the project and I will tune it.**
 > - 7.2.1 Random Forest Hyperparameter Tuning Using RandomSearch.
 > - 8.
-Create a Scatter Plot with a Regression Line
+Create a Scatter Plot with a Regression Line.